Making Space for Predators in the Cultural and Ecological Landscapes

 We need wolves, bears, and large cats on the North American landscape.
 They belong here, and neither the landscapes we call home nor our own cultures would be the same without them.
 It’s not only proper management practice to protect the place and role of predators in North America, it’s both a patriotic act and a moral responsibility.

 Now, this does not mean that predator populations shouldn’t be managed.
-On the contrary, I am a strong advocate of harvest-based predator management; however, I think there’s an important distinction between managing predators and the portrayal of this task as simply “predator control”, as though the greatest achievement of wildlife management is maintaining low levels of predator species – usually either in the interest of protecting livestock interests or to maintain higher levels of desired prey species like deer.
+On the contrary, I am a strong advocate of harvest-based predator management; however, I think there is an important distinction between meaningfully managing predators and portraying this task as simply “predator control”.
+The ultimate goal of wildlife management is not simply to maintain low levels of predator species in the interest of protecting livestock or to maintain higher levels of desired prey species like deer.

-Instead, we should apply the same management philosophy to predator species that we do with prey species, appreciating the biological and cultural role of hunting within human communities, and striving to maintain sustainable, healthy, and balanced populations and ecological communities.
-This might seem overly picky in terms of the language we use, but our choice of language reveals a great deal about our perspectives and impacts how we are perceived by others, so it’s worth some consideration.
+Instead, we should apply the same management philosophy to predator species that we do with prey species.
+We should also emphasize the same language and framing toward predator management, appreciating the biological and cultural role of hunting within human communities and striving to maintain sustainable, healthy, and balanced populations and ecological communities.
+This might seem overly picky in terms of the language we use, but our choice of language reveals a great deal about our perspectives and impacts how we are perceived by others, so it is worth consideration.

 The question is, how do we shift our collective perceptions around predators?

-Let’s look at wolves (Canis spp.) as a way to contextualize this discussion a bit.
-By wolves, I mean the various species of canids throughout North America.
-To put it bluntly, our various sociocultural perceptions have shaped a shameful history with the various Canis species.
-North Americans have intermittently embarked on campaigns of extermination against wolves, designed variously to protect livestock development, market hunting economic opportunities, and as a result of misguided perceptions of the physical threat wolves present.
+We can contextualize this discussion by looking at wolves (Canis spp.) and the many species of Canids throughout North America.
+Our various sociocultural perceptions have shaped a shameful history with Canids.
+North Americans have intermittently embarked on campaigns to exterminate wolves, designed variously to protect livestock development, expand market hunting economic opportunities, and as a result of misguided perceptions of the physical threat of wolves.
 We’re fooling ourselves if we think that our history of wolf management on this continent has been defined by wisdom and forethought.
-We have both moral and national duties on this continent to change the trajectory of this history.
+We have both moral and political duties to change the trajectory of this history.

-There are some organizations working to encourage the valuation of ancient predator-prey relationships.
-Just this week, the Canadian Parks and Wilderness Society (CPAWS) released information on a campaign to protect Wood Buffalo National Park, which spans the border of Alberta and the Northwest Territories, from the effects of industrial development.
-In their press release, CPAWS cites as one of the reasons to protect the Park that is it “the only place in the world where a natural predatory relationship between wolves and bison has continued unbroken over time”.
+Some organizations are working to encourage us to value ancient predator-prey relationships.
+In October 2016, the Canadian Parks and Wilderness Society (CPAWS) released information on a campaign to protect Wood Buffalo National Park, which spans the border of Alberta and the Northwest Territories, from the effects of industrial development.
+In their press release, CPAWS cites as one of the reasons to protect the Park that it is “the only place in the world where a natural predatory relationship between wolves and bison has continued unbroken over time”.
 As North Americans, we have come to recognize the power of bison in this continent’s ecological and cultural history, and it is equally important to acknowledge the other side of the bison’s history, which is its interactions with predators.